RichardAPena/Mystic/README.md

 - Need to add upcasting to appropriate spells
 - Need to double check every Psychic Focus, but ~90% work as intended

+TLDR:
+*Wall of Repulsion
+World of Horror
+Punishing Fury
+Strategic Mind
+Aura of Victory
+Overwhelming Fury
+Soothing Presence
+Beacon of Recovery -> HasSavingThrowWithAbility(Ability.Dexterity) ?

 Crown of Despair
  - Crowned in Sorrow
-    > Working as intended
+    > Works as intended
  - Call to Inaction
-    > Working as intended
+    > Works as intended
  - Visions of Despair
-    > Working as intended
+    > Works as intended
  - Dolorous Mind
-    > Seems to be a bit inconsistent with the saves?
-Otherwise working as intended
+    > Works as intended

 Crown of Disgust
  - Eye of Horror
-    > Working as intended
+    > Works as intended
  - Wall of Repulsion
     > It's a wall, so I can't edit that much for now (It's just wall of fire)
  - Visions of Disgust